lucasmouilleron/dockerManager/README.md

 githubManagementDocker
 ======================

+githubManagementDocker is a Docker deployment tool for github hosted projects.

 Concepts
 --------
-- Docker deployment from github
+- Docker deployment for github projects
+- Project ports and shared folder configuration
-- App environment at runtime (and not at buildtime)
+- Project environment variable for runtime environment context (and not at buildtime)
 - TODO

 Installation
 ------------